1. School of Aquatic and Fishery Sciences, University of Washington, Seattle, WA

 In addition to the evolutionary and demographic effects we observed on substitution rate, we found that many pipeline parameters can affect substitution rate estimates.
 In general, altering pipeline parameters tended to shift all estimates of substitution rate in the same direction, with minimal observed shifts in the relative position of substitution rates among species.

-The degree of variability driven by choice of reference genome - up to an order of magnitude in some cetacean species - brings with it the question of how to choose the correct reference genome for alignment of new genomic data.
-Because substitution rate estimates represent an average over the evolutionary time period since divergence from the reference species it may be best to choose a reference genome that reflects the time period of the question.
-For example, population genomics or other studies concerned with recent evolutionary time might choose a reference genome from a recently-diverged species, and estimate substitution rate based on the reference species for use in downstream analyses, e.g. PSMC or BEAST-generated divergence dates.
+Because the choice of reference genome can vary mutation rate estimates by up to an order of magnitude in some cetacean species, it is crucial to consider how best to select an appropriate reference genome for aligning new genomic data.
+Substitution rate estimates represent an average over the evolutionary time period since divergence from the reference species; it may therefore be important to choose a reference genome that reflects the time period of the study question.
+For example, population genomics or other studies concerned with processes occurring in recent evolutionary time might choose a reference genome from a recently diverged species, while comparative genomic studies might choose a reference genome from a deeply diverged species.
+Similarly, studies investigating adaptive divergence or local selection within a species may benefit from using a high-quality conspecific reference, while studies focused on phylogenetic inference, genome architecture evolution, or ancient divergence events may intentionally use a mutation rate estimated using a more distant reference in order to capture variability over the time frame of the study.

-Compared to whole-genome substitution rate estimates among reference genomes, estimates of substitution rates among chromosomes varied less, but still significantly.
-This variability in substitution rate among chromosomes was driven at least in part by chromosome size, with a pattern of lower substitution rates in larger chromosomes that has been observed in other taxa as well42.
-The significantly lower substitution rate observed in Chromosome X is likely driven at least in part by its shorter residence time in males, which contribute more mutations to their offspring than females43,44.
-Interestingly, the opposite pattern is observed in birds, where the Z chromosome that has a shorter residence time in females nonetheless has a higher mutation rate than autosomal chromosomes45.
-Finally, we observed higher substitution rates in coding regions than non-coding regions.
-These results, taken together, highlight the importance of choosing appropriate genomic regions when estimating mutation rates for use in conservation or evolutionary genomic studies.
+Substitution rates within the genome varied among chromosomes, but not between coding and non-coding regions.
+The variability in substitution rate among chromosomes was driven at least in part by chromosome size, with a pattern of lower substitution rates in larger chromosomes that has been observed in other taxa51.
+The significantly lower substitution rate observed in Chromosome X is likely driven at least in part by its shorter residence time in males, which contribute more mutations to their offspring than females52,53.
+Interestingly, the opposite pattern is observed in birds, where the Z chromosome that has a shorter residence time in females nonetheless has a higher mutation rate than autosomal chromosomes54.
+These results, suggest that genomic studies may refine their mutation rate estimates by targeting the specific chromosomes included in their studies.

+Varying divergence date and ancestral heterozygosity had the smallest effect on mutation rate estimates.
+The minimal effect of varying divergence date estimates indicates a high level of precision and convergence among our current estimates of divergence dates among cetacean species23,e.g., 43,44.
 Correcting for species-specific ancestral heterozygosity has a linearly predictable effect on substitution, because \(\pi_{anc}\) is simply subtracted from estimated genomic divergence before dividing by divergence time.
 We expect that subtracting any value from genomic divergence will cause a significant effect on the estimated substitution rate; the magnitude of the effect is determined by the size of \(\pi_{anc}\).
 Our dataset confirmed this expectation.
-Further, we found that correcting for species-specific genomic heterozygosity was comparable with mean and minimum contemporary cetacean genomic heterozygosity; correcting for heterozygosity in this way has a minimal, but significant, effect on substitution rate estimates.
-However, our estimates of contemporary cetacean genomic heterozygosity ranged by over an order of magnitude (min = 1.1^{-4}, max = 0.005037), and correcting for ancestral heterozygosity using larger values had a much larger effect on substitution rate estimates.
+No significant differences were found in substitution rates estimates made using species-specific genomic heterozygosity, mean heterozygosity, minimum heterozygosity, or no heterozygosity.
+The substitution rate estimated using maximum heterozygosity was significantly different from all other estimates.
+All heterozygsity estimates come from Morin et al. (2025); which reports an anomalously high heterozygosity for K. breviceps compared to all other cetaceans and drives the result reported here.
 Because species-specific ancestral heterozygosity is currently unknowable, it is important to carefully consider whether and how to account for ancestral heterozygosity when estimating species-specific substitution rates, and to clearly describe this correction in the methods of genomic studies.

 Subsitution rate vs. pedigree-based mutation rate estimates